 Your Brain Decides by Contrast, Not by Logic

 The Economist once ran three subscription options.
-Nobody picked the middle one — until it was removed.
-Then everything changed.
+Nobody picked the middle one.
+Then it was removed, and everything changed.
 This is how the old brain actually makes decisions, and why too many choices lead to no choice at all.

 The Economist Experiment